trivago/gollum/docs/src/gen/consumer/profiler.rst

 **KeepRunning**
-can be set to true to disable automatic shutdown of gollum after profiling is done.
+can be set to `true` to disable automatic shutdown of gollum after profiling is done.
 This can be used to e.g. read metrics after a profile run.
-By default this is set to false.
+By default this is set to `false`.

 Parameters (from SimpleConsumer)